lateef-taiwo/TO-DO-APP-ON-MERN-WEB-STACK-AWS-/README.md

 For each task, we need to create routes that will define various endpoints that the To-do app will depend on.

- * Create a folder routes .
+ * Create a folder routes.
  * Change directory to routes folder.
- * create a file api.js using the `touch api.js` commad
+ * create a file api.js using the touch command

     `mkdir routes`

+     `touch api.js`

     `cd routes`